ilario/automated-spray-from-3Dprinter/README.md

 * the focus of our system is on the homogeneity of the coverage, with the possibility to have very low loadings;
 * our system is being designed for spraying also suspensions of fine-grained solid powders.

+## Additions

+Independently of the hardware of the printer, we added an ultrasonicator for trying to keep the suspensions suspended in the reservoir.
+This could be replaced by a magnetic stirrer in the future.

+Also, we fabricated a vacuum hold down plate in aluminum.
+Being metallic, it can pass the heating from the underlying plate of the printer to the sample.
+The vacuum will help to hold the substrate in touch with the hot plate and also will help the drying removing the solvent crossing the substrate.
+Depending on the vacuum pump employed, a solvent trap could be needed for avoiding damaging the pump.

 ## Hardware modifications